Indiana Republican Party: History

 A backlash followed the issuance of the Emancipation Proclamation, leading to a defeat of Republicans in the 1862 midterm elections.
 Morton feared that the Democratic majority in the General Assembly would be sympathetic to the Confederacy, so he began to take steps to circumvent the General Assembly and mobilize Indiana in the war effort.
-When Morton stepped beyond the scope of his constitutional powers by establishing a state arsenal, the Democratic legislature moved to switch command of the militia from the Governor to the General Assembly.
-Fearing that with control of the militia, the Democrats would attempt to secede from the Union, Morton helped Republican legislators to flee to Kentucky and prevent a quorum.
+When Morton stepped beyond the scope of his constitutional powers by establishing a state arsenal, the Democratic legislature moved to switch command of the militia from the governor to the General Assembly.
+Fearing that, with control of the militia, the Democrats would attempt to secede from the Union, Morton helped Republican legislators flee to Kentucky to prevent a quorum.
 Unable to pass appropriations bills, the paralyzed government of Indiana teetered on bankruptcy until Morton once again stepped out of the scope of his powers and acquired millions of dollars in federal and private loans to keep the government running, support Indiana's role in the war effort, and circumvent the Democratic Assembly.

-For the remainder of the Civil War, Morton made efforts to keep Indiana secure by suppressing elements he saw as anti-union or sympathetic to the South.
-The searches, arrests, and even disruption of the Democratic State Convention in what would later be called the Battle of Pogue's Run earned Morton much criticism and he was called a "dictator" and "underhanded mobster".
-As the war ended and the Republican Party received an overwhelming majority in the government, Morton's questionable conduct during the war was moot and he continued to serve a second term in the US Senate until 1877.
+For the remainder of the Civil War, Morton worked to keep Indiana secure by suppressing elements he viewed as anti-Union or sympathetic to the South.
+The searches, arrests, and even disruption of the Democratic State Convention in what would later be called the Battle of Pogue's Run earned Morton much criticism, and he was called a "dictator" and "underhanded mobster".
+As the war ended and the Republican Party received an overwhelming majority in the government, Morton's questionable conduct during the war was moot, and he continued to serve a second term in the U.S. Senate until 1877.